MixC World (Shenzhen)

 MixC World (Simplified Chinese: 万象天地; Traditional Chinese: 萬象天地) is a mixed use urban redevelopment project in Nanshan, Shenzhen, situated on the site of former Dachong Village (Chinese: 大沖村).
 The site sits next to Dasha River (Chinese: 大沙河) and its riverside promenade, surrounded by a tech-business park known as Hi-Tech Park.
 China Resources Land, subsidiary of China Resources Group that operates numerous MixC-branded malls nationally, is the sole developer of this complex.
 New York-based firm Link-Arc was the masterplanner and CallisonRTKL (now part of engineering conglomorate Arcadis) was in charge of architectural design.

 The development comprises 5 office towers, one 10-storey indoor shopping center with an annex, and an open-air shopping and dining area.
 The complex was developed as a TOD (Transit Oriented Development), Level B1 of the mall is connected to Exit A of Hi-Tech Park station, on Line 1 of Shenzhen Metro.

 Layout

 Office Towers

 Of the total 6 office towers, 5 are completed and opened to public with rest of the complex in 2017 and 1 remains under construction as of 2025; the main occupant includes owner China Resources, and major state-owned Bank of Beijing.

 Indoor Shopping Mall

 The 10-storey shopping center houses international clothing brands such as Kenzo, eateries, upscale supermarket Olé', and a theater.
-The annex previously leased to Taiwanese bookseller Eslite until December, 2020 when it shuttered, is currently leased to Haus Nowhere, a boutique departmen store co-operated by Korean eyewhere brand Gentle Monster.
+The annex previously leased to Taiwanese bookseller Eslite until December, 2020 when it shuttered, is currently leased to Haus Nowhere, a boutique department store co-operated by Korean eyewhere brand Gentle Monster.